copleykj/meteor-simple-publish/README.md

 *options* - find options for the collection. i.e. Collection.find(selector, options);

-*dependant* - Another `SimplePublication` instance that is dependant on this instance.
+*dependant* - Another `SimplePublication` instance (or Array of them) that is dependant on this instance.

 *foreignKey* - Name of the document key that contains the reference to the related document.

+*inverted* - Boolean indicated if the relationship is inverted. i.e. Many to One relations

 *alternateCollectionName* - String containing the collection name to publish documents to.
 Useful if you want to publish documents from one collection to a different one on the client side.